anolilab/blitz-webpack-utils/README.md

-# Webpack utils for BlitzJs
+# Webpack utils for Blitz.js

 ---